gu-benites/bedrock-v3/tasks/prd-migrate-demographics-causes-flow.md

 *   Are there specific logging or monitoring requirements for this new AI integration beyond the existing logging in the streaming API route?
 *   Are there specific error messages or user feedback requirements for different failure scenarios during the AI analysis (e.g., timeout, malformed response)?

+## 10. Implementation Status

+**Status**: Requirements defined, ready for implementation **Implementation Tracking**: See [Task List](tasks-prd-migrate-demographics-causes-flow.md) for detailed progress tracking **Key Constraint**: Use ONLY information provided in task documentation, not external knowledge about OpenAI/Vercel APIs